walkerhughes/portfolio/monte_carlo.md

 import matplotlib.pyplot as plt
 ```

 ## Motivation

 Many multivariate functions like the Standard Normal Distribution's PDF cannot be symbolically integrated because their antiderivative does not exist.
 Quadrature methods are useful in most one-dimensional settings, but do not provide robust integrations in high-dimensions.
 Monte Carlo sampling provides an efficient (albeit slow) solution for high dimensional integration when the antiderivative is difficult or impossible to compute.

-A simple example of how this is useful is when estimating pi.
+A simple example of how this is useful is estimating pi.
 Pi is an irrational number, so its decimal expansion continues infinitely.
-We can still estimate it though, one way being through Monte Carlo integration.
+We can still estimate it though, one way being through Monte Carlo sampling.
 We know the area of a circle is A = pi*r^2, where r is the circle radius.
 If r = 1 then, we have that the area is simply equal to pi itself.
 Intuitively, if we sample uniformly from a unit square centered at (0, 0), we can estimate pi as the ratio of sampled points from the unit square that fall within a circle with radius 1 inscribed in that square.
 Adjusting for the measure of the set we sample from gives us our estimate.

-This explanation of Monte Carlo integration is taken from a text from the BYU ACME curriculum.
+This explanation of Monte Carlo integration is taken from the BYU ACME curriculum.

 <img src="integration.jpg" width="900" height="525">